grow-ai-like-a-child/Psychophysics/README.md

 - **Experiment results** from one or multiple runs
 - **Data analysis and visualization** (e.g., violin plots, summary statistics)

-Researchers and students can use these scripts to quickly replicate standard Stroop or Flanker tasks, modify them for specific research questions, and analyze the performance of human participants or computational models.
+Even if our team use these tasks to test VLM, researchers and students can use these scripts to quickly replicate standard Stroop or Flanker tasks, modify them for specific research questions, and analyze the performance of human participants or computational models.

 ---